bg6cq/ethudp/README.md

 ./EthUDP -e IPB 6000 IPA 6000 eth1
 ````

-will bridge eth1 of two hosts via internet using UDP port 6000
+bridge HOST 1 and HOST 2 via internet using UDP port 6000

 how it works:
 * open raw socket for eth1